tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/compute/virtualmachines/virtualmachines-state.md

 # Virtual machine state information

-Virtual machines and virtual machine-related components (e.g. resource extensions, disks) in Azure expose various states.
+Virtual machines and virtual machine-related components (for example, resource extensions, disks) in Azure expose various states.
 Statuses are returned via the [Get information about a virtual machine API](./virtualmachines/virtualmachines-get.md) model and instance view responses.
 This article covers the VM Power State and the VM Provisioning State categories.

 ## Virtual machine power state

 The PowerState status is returned as part of the [Get information about a virtual machine API](./virtualmachines/virtualmachines-get.md) instance view response and represents the power state of the virtual machine from the hypervisor’s standpoint.
-It is returned in the format PowerState/***value***, where ***value*** can be one of the following:
+It is returned in the format PowerState/***value***, where ***value*** can be one of:

 | Power State | Description |
 | --------- | ----------- |